team-mayes/team-site/index.md

 # News

+## 2017 September

+The team welcomes Carly Prast, a ChemE senior!

 ## 2017 June

-The team welcomes [Rohith Pentaparthy](../team#rpenta), a rising undergraduate senior studying data science and biochemistry!
+The team welcomes [Rohith Pentaparthy](team#rpenta), a rising undergraduate senior studying data science and biochemistry!

 ## 2017 May